-GrainCorp is the last available independent asset of scale in Australia, which is an attractive market due to a stable policy regime and good links to Asia, but so far no counterbid has emerged.
+GrainCorp is the last available independent asset of scale in Australia, which is an attractive market due to a stable policy regime and good links to Asia, leading to speculation of a counterbid.

-The Australian grains handler, which sources say is pressing for an offer up to 15 to 20 percent higher from ADM, used the 19 percent boost in profits to highlight its earnings power.
+The Australian grains handler, which sources say is pressing for an offer up to 15 to 20 percent higher from ADM, highlighted a 19 percent boost in profits and lifted its long-term earnings forecasts.

 "Our business is ideally positioned to benefit from the growth in global demand for grain and processed grains, with global trade in our core grains expected to double by 2050," Chief Executive Officer Alison Watkins said in a statement.

 ADM countered in a statement that it believed its offer "remains an attractive proposal."

 Paul Xiradis, chief executive at fund manager Ausbil Dexia, which owns shares in GrainCorp, said a higher bid from ADM was likely, noting a 4 percent premium in the share price to the bid offer.

 Another Sydney-based equity analyst said GrainCorp was such an attractive asset that it was too early to rule out a rival bid and felt the process could take six months to play out.

 "It has such a good position on the Australian east coast, one of the few wheat exporting regions in the world, and you aren't going to replicate those assets," said the analyst, who declined to be named as he was not authorised to speak to the media.

 GrainCorp operates seven of the eight bulk grain elevators in eastern Australia, handling as much as 60 percent of the region's wheat, barley, canola, chickpea and sorghum crops.